 Each meal was delicious.
 We all sampled each other's.

-I did not want to have any leftovers to have to carry around so I told the boys we had to eat what we ordered.
+I did not want to have any leftovers to have to carry around, so I told the boys we had to eat what we ordered.
 And that was no problem.
 I will say neither of them completely finished their burgers, but they came close.
 The fresh potato fries were absolutely amazing, the best I’ve ever eaten.
-Each of us were 100% happy with the meals chosen, and felt very good after eating.
+Each of us were 100% happy with the meals chosen and felt very good after eating.
 Not overly full or tired.
 The food was so well-made.
 The bill was about $150 for lunch for the four of us.
-Higher than I wanted, but not higher than expected.
+Higher than preferred, but not higher than expected.

 Next stop: Mickey and Minnie’s Runaway Train.
 The line was long, but it was right across from where we had eaten and the boys were playing with their light sabers to pass the time.
 The ride itself was fun, very lighthearted, and intriguing.
 My boys were trying to figure out how the trains moved and if it was magnetic.
 Our family enjoyed the run away train.